IntelSoftware/Jurassic/README.md

 ## Preparation steps:

 ### Clone the repository
-First, we download all the code and some of the pre-trained samples models and dataset from Github.
+First, we download all the code and some of the pre-trained sample models and dataset from Github.
 ```
 mkdir Jurassic_Demo
 cd Jurassic_Demo